kuntalkumarbasu/image-comparison/README.md

  	3) same image

  The expected_results folder has the expected resultset for each scenario.
 In the test cases we only compared the `similar` column

+ To run the test,
+ type: `python3 test_main.py` in the command line

  ## How to Use
  Once all necessary libraries have been imported,